{/*

 4. Search engine optimization

-5. Tracking competitors marketing campaigns
+5. Tracking competitor's marketing campaigns

 Luke Fitzpatrick is a Forbes contributor and a guest lecturer at Sydney University—in his past, he worked for startups in both South Korea and Australia.